Emotional marketing: how to use emotions in your marketing

 Chemical reactions in our brain prepare us to react in the most effective way.
 A simple example is blushing, which seems to have an evolutionary purpose.
 In an embarrassing situation, blushing can be an automatic and uncontrollable response.

-Without doubt you know Charles Darwin, godfather of evolution.
-Darwin was a major fan of biology.
-Another area that fascinated him is emotion.
+Without a doubt, you know Charles Darwin, the most leading scientist on the topic of evolution and biology.
+Another area that fascinated him was emotions.
 He was the first person who conducted research on how we recognize facial emotions.
 Darwin studied emotion by photographing human faces with different expressions.
 He wanted to prove that we perceive and express emotions in identical ways.
-He discovered that emotions are innate and that animals also have emotions.
+Yet, the view that emotions are hardwired in our brain and identical among all cultures is undermined by Lisa Feldman Barrett (PhD).

-Now you know more about the basics of emotion, let’s see how it relates to marketing.
+Now you know more about the basics of emotion, let’s look into emotional marketing.
 Most people think the choices they make are rational and well deliberated.
-Yet, in reality our emotions are the main drivers behind our decisions.
+Yet, in reality, our emotions are the main drivers behind our decisions and consumer choices.
 There are two types of emotions that influence our decisions.

 Emotions we experience while making a decision are immediate emotions.
 Our body and face add an automatic reaction (like blushing).
 Immediate emotions are often more intense and can have a bigger impact on a decision.